Wikia/guidelines/Python/PythonDevGuidelines.md

 of this document is to keep our code stable and consistent.
 We firmly believe that well written code looks like it was written by one person.
 Please read this whole document before writing Python code for a Wikia project.
-Let's start off with an excerpt from the [Google Python Style Guide] that does a good job of articulating our desire for consistency:
+Let's start off with an excerpt from the [Google Python Style Guide] that does a good job of articulating our desire for consistency (emphasis added):

 > BE CONSISTENT.
 >